LogoHistorical Figure MBTI

 The Patriarch of Ferney and His Circle

-Voltaire's relationship with the Catherinian Russia cluster illuminates the peculiar dynamics of Enlightenment celebrity.
 His correspondence with Catherine II spanned fifteen years and thousands of letters.
 Catherine used him as a legitimizing mirror; he used her as proof that enlightened despotism was possible.
-Neither was entirely deceived by the other, and both found the exchange genuinely useful.
-When Denis Diderot actually traveled to St. Petersburg in 1773 and spent months arguing philosophy with Catherine in person, he found the gap between the enlightened empress of Voltaire's letters and the actual monarch rather larger than advertised.
+When Denis Diderot actually traveled to St. Petersburg in 1773 and argued philosophy with Catherine in person, he found the gap between the enlightened empress of Voltaire's letters and the actual monarch rather larger than advertised.
 Voltaire had never made the journey; from Ferney, the fiction was easier to maintain.

 What the ENTP leaves behind is rarely a system.
-It is a quality of air—a demonstration that a certain kind of intelligence, deployed with courage and with wit, can actually change what people believe.
-Voltaire moved public opinion on religious tolerance, on judicial reform, on the rights of the accused, in ways that professional philosophers with more rigorous systems did not.
-He understood, intuitively and early, that the battle of ideas is also a battle of attention, and that winning requires not just being right but being impossible to ignore.
+It is a quality of air—a demonstration that intelligence deployed with courage and wit can actually change what people believe.
+Voltaire moved public opinion on religious tolerance, judicial reform, and the rights of the accused in ways that professional philosophers with more rigorous systems did not.
+He understood, early and intuitively, that the battle of ideas is also a battle of attention, and that winning requires not just being right but being impossible to ignore.
 He was never ignorable.
 He is still not.

 Logo